Who Do You Trust?: Bonus round

-In 1957, Carson's career was in serious trouble due to the cancellation of his prime time CBS variety series The Johnny Carson Show when he became a daytime game show host.
-The series immediately launched him into the public consciousness.
-When it returned as a daytime show on ABC on September 30, it kept the Do You Trust Your Wife? title until July 1958, changing its title to expand the scope of contestants beyond married couples.
+Other show elements

 One major difference between Carson and NBC's You Bet Your Life host Groucho Marx was that Carson often participated in demonstrations of the contestants' interests or hobbies.
 On one memorable show he tried his hand at driving a miniature race car (and crashed into a wall), while on another he donned scuba gear and dived into a tank of water.
 Groucho, on the other hand, almost never left his desk, letting his announcer, George Fenneman, take part in the demonstrations.

 As was almost always the case in daytime television programs of the era, including soap operas and even children's shows, all of the background music on Who Do You Trust? was supplied by a single organist, which was John Gart for this series.

-In March 1962, Carson was asked to take over from Jack Paar on The Tonight Show, but he still had six months remaining on his contract with ABC.
-When Carson and McMahon left to do The Tonight Show (after the September 7, 1962 show) they were replaced by comedian Woody Woodbury and original announcer Bill Nimmo.
-The series continued until December 27, 1963.

 When ABC picked up Do You Trust Your Wife?, it created a scheduling conflict with the popular American Bandstand, hosted by Dick Clark, in the afternoon lineup.
-At the time American Bandstand (which had just premiered) aired for ninety minutes from 3 PM to 4:30 PM daily and was popular enough that ABC did not want to move it out of its timeslot, so a compromise was reached.
-Do You Trust Your Wife? was placed in the 3:30 PM timeslot that ABC had originally intended for the show, with the remainder of American Bandstand following it at 4 PM.
+At the time American Bandstand (which had just premiered) aired for ninety minutes from 3 pm to 4:30 pm daily and was popular enough that ABC did not want to move it out of its timeslot, so a compromise was reached.
+Do You Trust Your Wife? was placed in the 3:30 pm timeslot that ABC had originally intended for the show, with the remainder of American Bandstand following it at 4 pm.
 This lasted until 1961, when ABC reduced American Bandstand by thirty minutes and started it immediately after what was now Who Do You Trust?.
 In Philadelphia, ABC affiliate WFIL-TV, which produced Bandstand continued to air the show locally at 3:30.
 The station ran Who Do You Trust? on a one-week delay earlier in the afternoon.

+Woody Woodbury era

+Carson and McMahon departed after the show of 7 September 1962, when Carson was hired to take over from Jack Paar on NBC's Tonight.
+Carson and McMahon would spend the next thirty years together as host and sidekick on that show.
+Meanwhile, Woody Woodbury took over the Who Do You Trust? hosting position while Bill Nimmo, Carson's original announcer in 1957–58, returned to announce.

+The series continued with Woodbury and Nimmo until December 27, 1963.